Review our SLA: https://charityhost.org/service-level-agreement

 6. Compliance with Laws and Acceptable Use

-B. Customer shall not use the Service(s) in a fraudulent manner or in a manner that violates the AUP or any applicable law or regulation, or otherwise exposes CharityHost to legal liability, whether this use is by Customer or any other entity or person using the Service(s) and whether or not this use is authorized or consented to by Customer (each such circumstance, “Service Misuse”).
+B. Customer shall not use the Service(s) in a fraudulent manner or in a manner that violates any applicable law or regulation, or otherwise exposes CharityHost to legal liability, whether this use is by Customer or any other entity or person using the Service(s) and whether or not this use is authorized or consented to by Customer (each such circumstance, “Service Misuse”).
 This includes, but is not limited to, material in violation of a copyright, material legally judged to be threatening or obscene, material protected by trade secret or material that is otherwise deemed to be proprietary or judged by CharityHost to be inappropriate or improper, such as unsolicited commercial e-mail messages.

 C. CharityHost may suspend or block access to a Service or all Services (each such circumstance, a “Service Suspension”) without notice for any of the following reasons: (a) to comply with any law, regulation, court order, or other governmental request or order requiring immediate action; (b) to prevent interference with, damage to, or degradation of CharityHost’S network; (c) to eliminate a hazardous condition; or (d) Service Misuse.
 Customer shall not be relieved of its payment obligations hereunder during any period of Service Suspension.